 during the process and address meanings to it as you read or write

 along.
-This way its easier to compartmentalize or attribute certain
+This way it’s easier to compartmentalize or attribute certain

 parts of a text to an imagined or real physical item which makes the